Division of Integrated Life Science

 Department of Responses to Environmental Signals and Stresses

-We aim at understanding fundamental systems underlying environmental responses by organisms through structural-functional study of information molecules involved in environmental responses and study of regulatory mechanisms of development in response to environmental signals.
+We aim at understanding fundamental systems underlying environmental responses by organisms through structural-functional study of information molecules involved in environmental responses, study of regulatory mechanisms of development in response to environmental signals, and ecosystem-level study of multi-species (multi-genome) systems.

 -